sjhangiani12/sharanjhangiani.com/index.md

 Hey, I'm Sharan.

-I'm currently working on a variety of projects, including: Building an app for resellers to manage their inventory, an open source tool to quickly configure payment on APIs, and a few more I can't share quite yet.
+I'm always working on a bunch of projects.
+Currently I'm working on: Building an app for sneaker resellers to manage their inventory, an open source tool to quickly configure payment on APIs, and a few more I can't share quite yet.

-Previously, I was a Machine Learning Engineer at Productiv, where I worked on anything and everything Machine Learning, including but not limited to: training models, data analysis, building our deployment infrastructure, and even building features end-to-end, from ML to front end changes.
+Previously, I was a Machine Learning Engineer at Productiv, where I worked on anything and everything Machine Learning, including but not limited to: training models, building our deployment infrastructure/ML Platform, and even building features end-to-end, from training models, to backend changes, to even front end changes.

 Before that I was a student at the University of Washington where I did a bunch of things, my favorite of which was starting DubHacks Next -- the first incubator for students at UW!
 You can see all the other things I've done and more details about Next on my [LinkedIn](https://linkedin.com/in/sharanjhangiani).

-Reach me at jhangiani.sharan(at)gmail.com!
+You can also check out my [Github](https://github.com/sjhangiani12) if you'd like, (it's a tad spares, I had switched to a work GH and lost a lot of stuff there after leaving) or find me on [Twitter](https://twitter.com/sjhangiani12)!

+For anything and everything can reach me at jhangiani.sharan(at)gmail.com or DM me on Twitter!

+Much love :)

 <!-- I'm a final year undergraduate in the [Information School](https://ischool.uw.edu/) studying Data Science and Computational Finance at the University of Washington.